A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-$\mathbf{w}_{i} = [w_{i1}, \dots, w_{iK}]$ is the weight vector corresponding to each sample in the query set of task $\mathcal{T}_i$.
-The instance-level weighting is useful in the scenarios where our underlying dataset $\mathcal{D}$ is prone to distribution shift or noise.
-We need instance-level weighting to distinguish the noisy samples with corrupted labels in the task.
-The optimal weight assignment is to assign large weight values to clean samples and small weight values to noisy samples in a task.
+and $\mathbf{w}_{i} = [w_{i1}, \dots, w_{iK}]$ is the weight vector corresponding to the query set of task $\mathcal{T}_i$.
+The \textit{instance-level weighting} is useful in the scenarios where our underlying dataset $\mathcal{D}$ is prone to noisy labeled instances where an appropriate instance-level weighting can be used to distinguish the noisy samples with corrupted labels in the task.
+An ideal weight assignment is assigning large weight values to clean samples and small weight values to noisy samples in a task.

-Likewise, we bring in a specific example of the weighting scheme called task weighted MAML, where we assign equal weights to every instance in the query set of a single task.
-We need task weighted MAML where every instance in a query set of a task is from Out-of-Distribution or In-Distribution.
-In this scenario, the optimal weight assignment is to assign small weight values to an OOD Task and larger weight values to an ID Task.
+Likewise, we discuss a special case of the instance weighting scheme called \textit{task-level weighting}, where we assign equal weights to every instance in the query set of a single task. \textit{Task-level weighting} is applied in scenarios where every instance in a task's query set is from an OOD task distribution or an In-Distribution (ID) task.
+In this case, the optimal weight assignment assigns small weight values to an OOD task and large weight values to an ID task.